orb-lang/helm/doc/md/txtbuf.md

 ## Methods

-Initially these are only the methods of linebuf.
+Initially these are only the methods of txtbuf.

 I think the way forward is to treat txtbuf as a special case until it's at